-In the following eight graphs, we plot the energy computed by the four heuristics for each application, given a CMP size $(4\times4 \text{ or } 6\times6)$ and a CCR ratio (set to the original value, 10, 1 and 0.1).
+In Figures 8 and 9, we plot the energy computed by the four heuristics for each application, given a CMP size $(4 \times 4 \text{ or } 6 \times 6)$ and a CCR ratio (set to the original value, 10, 1 and 0.1).
 On the horizontal x axis, each group corresponds to an application, and x is the number of the application in Table 1.
 On the vertical axis, we plot the energy found by each heuristic, normalized by the minimum value obtained over all heuristics (so that the best heuristic returns 1, and the other ones return higher values).
 The DPA1D heuristic fails to return a solution for the first four applications, because there are too many possible splits to explore, and it is not plotted for those applications.
 More generally, each time a heuristic fails on a given application, it does not appear on the corresponding graph.

-$4\times4$ CMP grid.
-Results for a $4\times4$ CMP grid are given in Figure 8.
-When computations are predominant, i.e., when the CCR is set to its original value, or uniformly equal to 10, we observe that Greedy, DPA2D and DPA1D return similar results, and that Random always is within a factor of two.
+4×4 CMP grid.
+Results for a 4×4 CMP grid are given in Figure 8.
+When computations are predominant, i.e., when the CCR is set to its original value, or uniformly equal to 10, we observe that Greedy, DPA2D, DPA1D and DPA2D1D return similar results, and that Random always is within a factor of two.
 We also observe that DPA2D often fails on graphs with small elevation (linear graphs), because it wastes a lot of cores.
 For instance, if the application is exactly a pipeline (workflows numbered 7, 9 and 12), DPA2D can only enroll 4 cores over the 16 that are available.
 This fact holds true irrespective of the CCR.